 Before making any assumptions about your right to bring any animal on campus, please review Marymount's "Housing Agreement" and if applicable, also review the "Policy on Service Animals and Emotional Support Animals" which can be downloaded as a PDF on our website.

 The right to be accompanied by a "service animal" is protected by the Americans with Disabilities Amendments Act (ADA), and it is not considered to be an accommodation that one must furnish documentation for or seek special permission to accompany them in public.
 By law, people with service animals must be permitted to bring it with them into any public area which includes college classrooms and residential halls--unless of course, the service animal would compromise its own safety or the safety of others (i.e., hazardous chemistry labs).

 Although disability disclosure is not required for these ADA-defined service animals, if/when asked, the person with the animal must still reveal whether or not it is an actual "service animal" and must be able to state what service or task the animal is performing for them.
-Any student, employee, or visitor who will be accompanied by a service animal on campus is strongly encouraged to inform Marymount's Office of Campus Safety and Emergency Management ahead of time, and to work with the SAS office (students and visitors), and/or the Office of Human Resource Services (employees and visitors).
+Any student or visitor who will be accompanied by a service animal on campus is strongly encouraged to inform Marymount's Office of Campus Safety and Emergency Management ahead of time, and to work with SAS.
 Navigating Marymount's rolling hills and historic buildings can be a very scenic yet physically challenging experience, so working with these offices in advance will help to ensure a safe and enjoyable experience on Marymount's campuses.